alan-turing-institute/protein_folding/README.md

 (*) There is a 3 month trial version available for Rhino, which you can download for free.
 Please look at minimum specifications for running Rhino [here](https://www.rhino3d.com/7/system-requirements/).

+## Wiki
+Look at the [wiki](https://github.com/alan-turing-institute/protein_folding/wiki) for documentation on what are the different scripts and how to configure the platform